-- 127. Stakeholder engagement with project affected parties and other interested stakeholders will continue throughout Project implementation.
-The following information will be shared as part of that process, and additional information is provided in the SEP: - Updates on Project progress for community and stakeholders. - GRM for construction and response on the relevant feedback. - Project schedule, progress, and key results. - ESMF, ESMP, RPF/RP, SEP and ESCP. - ESCOP. - Contractor code of conduct. - Renovation and construction activities timeline and associated job opportunities for local communities. - Training on gender, labor rights and health, safety measure requirements as appropriate. - Monitoring and supervision reports.

-128. A summary of initial consultation results in provided in Annex 10 of this ESMF.
+- Project schedule, progress, and key results. - ESMF, ESMP, RPF/RP, SEP and ESCP. - ESCOP. - Contractor code of conduct. - Renovation and construction activities timeline and associated job opportunities for local communities. - Training on gender, labor rights and health, safety measure requirements as appropriate. - Monitoring and supervision reports. - 180.
+A summary of initial consultation results in provided in Annex 10 of this ESMF.